Memorial to the Murdered Members of the Reichstag

 What should I wear?

-Comfortable clothing and shoes are recommended, as you may be walking through the nearby park or exploring additional sites.
+Comfortable clothing and footwear are recommended, as you may want to explore the surrounding area and engage with other nearby sites.